-- b.
-Accessible rental Development: All ground floor units are designed to be accessible for persons with mobility impairments and at least 30% of all units in the development are accessible for persons with mobility impairments and/or visual and hearing impairments.
-For for-sale Developments all single family new construction homes are required to be accessible pursuant to the Corporation's development standards. - 10.
-Awards.
-Once the Corporation has determined that an application has passed all Threshold Criteria and Underwriting Standards it will be submitted to the loan committee ("Loan Committee") made up of an appointee of the Board, and the Corporation's President, Executive Vice President and Chief Financial Officer.
-The Loan Committee will review a loan summary, underwriting report and any additional supplementary materials collected and prepared for presentation by the Fund manager The Loan Committee must have a simple majority vote of a quorum of the members to approve an award or recommendation to the Board.
-A quorum of the Loan Committee will be at least three members.
-If a loan is not approved, the Corporation will notify a borrower, in writing, that the application was not approved.
-The approval of loans will be limited in the following manner: - b.
-The Loan Committee may approve awards pursuant to this policy up to but not exceeding \$250,000. - c.
-The Loan Committee may approve awards up to but not exceeding \$1 million if the Corporation is acting as a conduit for another financial institution that will purchase the loan upon closing. - d.
-The Loan Committee will present all other loans to the Board for consideration and/or approval. - 11.
-Loan Agreements.
-The Corporation's President and Executive Vice President, will be authorized to consent to, accept, execute and attest any such agreements, assignments, certifications, contracts, documents, instruments, releases, financing statements, letter of instruction, written requests, Notices of Intent, Commitment Letters, closing documents and other papers, whether or not mentioned herein, as may be necessary or convenient to carry out or assist in carrying out the purposes of this Policy - 12.
-Structure of Loans.
-The Corporation will structure loan agreements, rates and terms using the following guidelines: - a.
-Term. - i.
-For revolving lines of credit used for the construction of new homes or rehabilitation of existing homes for sale to Qualified Households, the standard length of loan agreements will be 24 months from the date of closing, ("Term").
-Full repayment of the line of credit will be due on the first day of the month following the end of the loan Term (Maturity Date"). .
-Borrowers may be granted one 6 month extension to the Maturity Date, if certain benchmarks are met in the development process as detailed in the loan agreement. - ii.
-For rental housing developments, the Term of loan agreements is 15 years.
+- i.
+For revolving lines of credit used for the construction of new homes or rehabilitation of existing homes for sale to Qualified Households, the standard length of loan agreements will be 24 months from the date of closing ("Term").
+Full repayment of the line of credit will be due on the first day of the month following the end of the loan Term (Maturity Date").
+Borrowers may be granted one 6-month extension to the Maturity Date, if certain benchmarks are met in the development process as detailed in the loan agreement. - ii.
+For rental housing developments, the Term of loan agreements may be between 5 and 15 years.
 The amortization period for loans will be based on the financial analysis and source of funds, but is generally 20 to 30 years.
 The Corporation's maximum term and amortization period will be 40 years.
-Full payment of principal and interest must be made by the end of the Term or the maturity date ("Maturity Date").
+Full payment of principal and interest must be made by the end of the Term or the Maturity Date.
+The Corporation may set other Term or renewal schedules, as necessary. - iii.
+For construction loans to rental housing developments, the standard length of loan agreements will be 24 months from the date of construction loan closing ("Term").
+Full repayment of the loan will be due at the sooner of: 1) the Borrower's closing on permanent financing sources; or 2) on the first day of the month following the end of the loan Term (Maturity Date").
+Borrowers may be granted one 6-month extension to the Maturity Date, if certain benchmarks are met in the development process as detailed in the loan agreement. - iv.
+For predevelopment loans, the Term of the loan will be two years.
+Full payment of principal and interest must be made by the end of the Term or the Maturity Date.
 The Corporation may set other Term or renewal schedules, as necessary. - b.
 Interest Rate.
-Interest rates for the Fund will be set at a fixed rate of interest based on the cost of funds available to the Corporation.
-The minimum interest rate for the Fund will be at least two percent (2.5%) above the cost of funds to the Corporation, except as may be permitted in accordance with this policy.
+Interest rates for the Fund are generally set at a fixed rate of interest above the Corporation's cost of funds.
+The minimum interest rate for the Fund will be at least two percent (2%) above the cost of funds to the Corporation, except as may be permitted in accordance with this policy.
 The cost of funds (the "Cost of Funds") will be calculated using the blended interest rates of all sources to be used in the financing.
-Loans not paid in full at the Maturity Date or extended Maturity Date will accrue interest at a rate of fifteen (15.00%) annually after the Maturity Date has past.
+Loans not paid in full at the Maturity Date or extended Maturity Date will accrue interest at a rate of fifteen (15.00%) annually after the Maturity Date has passed.
+Interest rates for the Fund will be set based on the following factors: